If you ask an L&D professional what they have in common with their colleagues in Sales, you would probably expect them to say, ‘Not much’.

 The equation also shows that trust is dramatically reduced by self-orientation.

-- Self-orientation is the extent to which the customer perceives that you’re focused on your own targets, fears and desires rather than theirs.
+- Self-orientation: the extent to which the customer perceives that you’re focused on your own targets, fears and desires rather than theirs.

-Tips: This can result from small behaviors such as interrupting and finishing the customer’s sentences.
-It can also result from bigger issues such as recommending something without linking it to organizational needs, or worse: talking about why you need it to happen.
+Tips: This can result from small behaviours such as interrupting and finishing the customer’s sentences.
+It can also result from bigger issues such as recommending something without linking it to organisational needs, or worse: talking about why you need it to happen.

 Use the tool below to assess how your main internal/external client sees you.
 Click to set a score for credibility, reliability, intimacy metrics and self-orientation.